shared experiences: risk verse reward

 Do you feel an oppressive sense of loneliness?
 Schubert’s “Winterreise”

-Every one of us must confront painful setbacks, difficulties and mistakes, invariably with serious consequences.
+Every one of us must confront painful setbacks, difficulties and mistakes.
 For each such life-changing event, music offers profound balm.
 Listen to each verse.

 Recognize that your reactions and individual suffering have been experienced countless times by your neighbors, friends, family… and much of the planet.
 Listen to each verse.